prishapuri/202530DayMapChallenge/readme.md

 ![Graphic Wall example](img/header.png)

-# SStirling Graphic Wall
+# A Template for a Tiled Graphic Wall

-*A lightweight, vanilla-JS template for archiving and displaying visual work*

 ---

 ## Why this exists